KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.7.1.md

 A) PI (SHOULD include the data captured at the point of consent, MUST include the categories of PI that the Data Controller or (person installing consent button), defines when creating the consent receipt button (e.g., IP Address, DNT Header))
 (ref: )

-B) Sensitive PI (a category of PI, with a yes/no indicator) defined by the creator of the consent receipt button.
+B) Sensitive PII (a category of PI, with a yes/no indicator) defined by the creator of the consent receipt button.

 These categories have legal notice and consent requirements in some jurisdictions that are beyond the scope of the MVCR format, but are required to be flagged in various jurisdictions and context.